Oil Field Injuries

 • Intentional crimes or wrongdoing

-At the Law Offices of Pat Maloney, P.C., we have years of experience helping injured workers and surviving loved ones with oil field accident claims.
-Our personal injury lawyers can help you work through the laws and details of your case in the pursuit of a fair recovery.
+At the Law Offices of Pat Maloney, we have years of experience helping injured workers and surviving loved ones with oil field accident claims.
+Our personal injury lawyer can help you work through the laws and details of your case in the pursuit of a fair recovery.

-Learn more about your specific oil field claim today by calling (210) 226-8888 or requesting your free consultation in San Antonio by filling out our online form.
+Learn more about your specific oil field claim today by calling our offices or requesting your free consultation in San Antonio by filling our contact form.